 Android Oreo update: Pixel/Nexus devices

-Google started rolling out Android O as a public beta for some of the more recent Pixel and Nexus devices in May 2017, but now it's official, Google confirmed on 21 August that carrier testing is underway for:
+Google started rolling out Android O as a public beta for some of the more recent Pixel and Nexus devices in May 2017, but now it's official, Google confirmed on 21 August that carrier testing is underway for devices.

-All the Nexus and Pixel devices should now be running Oreo, and looking forward to Android 8.1, rumoured to be coming soon.
+All the Nexus and Pixel devices should now be running Oreo, with Android 8.1, now rolling out, arriving on the Pixel XL 2 in the UK on 14 December.

 Android Oreo update: Asus